muigaiunaka/resilientcodersblog/client/README.md

     }
 ```
 After this you should have access to all of the posts in the posts property of state

+Refer to the Sanity Client Side Documentation for more information https://www.sanity.io/docs/client-libraries/js-client

 Cheers :D